2013 Tasmanian Legislative Council periodic election

 Periodic elections for the Tasmanian Legislative Council were held on 6 May 2013.
 The three seats up for election were Montgomery, Nelson and Pembroke.

 Montgomery

 The electoral division of Montgomery was created in 1999, and was held by independent MLC Sue Smith until her retirement on 4 May 2013.
 Smith had been re-elected unopposed at the previous periodic election in 2007, so no swings are calculated in the results below.

+Montgomery Results

 Nelson

 The electoral division of Nelson has been held by the independent MLC and Legislative Council President Jim Wilkinson since 1999.
 Allocation of preferences ceases when one candidate gains more than 50 per cent of the vote.